harfbuzz-raku/HarfBuzz-raku/README.md

 Installation
 -----
-This module depends on the `libharfbuzz-dev`, which should be installed first:
+This module requires HarfBuzz 2.6.6+ to be fully operational and pass all it's tests, which typically means Debian 11 Bullseye (currently testing).

-`$ sudo apt-get install libharfbuzz-dev`
+`$ sudo apt-get install libharfbuzz-dev # Debian 11+`

+Or the HarfBuzz library needs to be built from source [its repo](https://github.com/harfbuzz/harfbuzz/releases/):

-*IMPORTANT* If your are installing this as a [HarfBuzz::Subset](https://pdf-raku.github.io/HarfBuzz-Subset-raku/) prerequisite, please check
+If your are installing this as a [HarfBuzz::Subset](https://pdf-raku.github.io/HarfBuzz-Subset-raku/) dependency, please also check that module's installation instructions.

 Additional Modules
 ------